andylucny/dino_attention_maps_and_features/README.md

 Finnally we use the model to get both attention maps and the feature vector for the image img.png running use-final-model.py.
 While the attentions maps tell us where the bird is on the image, the feature vector enables us to distinguish the bird for other objects.

-The final model is available at https://www.agentspace.org/download/dino_deits8-480-final.onnx
+The final model is available at https://www.agentspace.org/download/dino_deits8-480-final.onnx for input 480x480 and https://www.agentspace.org/download/dino_deits8-224-final.onnx for input 224x224.

 It is possible to download it directly via download-final-model.py (and then use only use-final-model.py)